PurpleLUM4/PicoSH/README.md

 - A .PicoSH cfg in the root of your pico that executes on startup. (like .bashrc)

 ## Installation
-Put the main.py on your raspberry pi pico, it automaticly creates a .PicoSH cfg in the same directory.
+Put the main.py on the root of your raspberry pi pico, it automaticly creates a .PicoSH cfg in the same directory.